Habitual residence tax credit

 Tax credit for dues and contributions to political parties

 A tax credit is established for dues and contributions to political parties.
 The tax credit is 20% of the dues or contributions paid, up to EUR 600 in the tax credit base.

 Tax credit for large families and dependent relatives in an ascending or descending line

-Taxpayers who work outside the home and have dependent relatives in an ascending or descending line or who form part of a large family can apply a EUR 1,200 tax credit to their tax payable for each of these situations.
+Taxpayers who work outside the home and have dependent relatives in an ascending or descending line or who form part of a large family can apply a EUR 1,200 tax credit for each of these situations.
 This tax credit is compatible with the current tax credit for maternity.

-From 1 January 2018, the above amount could be increased up to EUR 600 for each child in a large family that exceeds the minimum number to be a large family.
+The tax credit can be increased by up to EUR 600 for each child in a large family that exceeds the minimum number to be a large family.

 Tax credits may be applied for donations to non-profit organisations that comply with certain requirements.
-These tax credits range from 30% of the donation to the following scale, depending, mainly, on the organisation to which the donation is made:
+These tax credits range from 30% of the donation to the following scale, depending, mainly, on the organisation receiving the donation:

 |Up to EUR 150